-AUSTIN, Texas — Early voting is underway in Texas, and Election Day is only a few days away.
+AUSTIN, Texas — Election Day is officially here.
 But as Texans cast their ballots, some may need a reminder of the rules for what you can and can't do at a polling place.

 You probably already know you can't have your phone out while voting, but that's not the only thing you need to keep in mind.